BYRIO/krita-webdoc-zh/user_manual/introduction_from_other_software/introduction_from_sai.rst

 Transparency
 ~~~~~~~~~~~~~

-So one of the things that throws a lot of paint tool Sai users off is that Krita uses checkers to display transparency, which is actually not that uncommon.
+So one of the things that throws a lot of Paint Tool Sai users off is that Krita uses checkers to display transparency, which is actually not that uncommon.
 Still, if you want to have the canvas background to be white, this is possible.
 Just choose 'Background: As Canvas Color' in the new image dialogue and the image background will be white.
 You can turn it back to transparent via :menuselection:`image --> change image background color`.
-If you export a PNG or JPG, make sure to untick 'save transparency' and to make the background color white(it's black by default).
+If you export a PNG or JPG, make sure to uncheck 'save transparency' and to make the background color white(it's black by default).

 .. image:: /images/en/Krita-color-to-alpha.png
    :align: center